chef-training/introduction_to_testing/scene_03.md

 -

-By default, rubocop shows the progress format.
-You can choose how you want to see your output in different ways.
-Formatters provide a way to group issues into categories.
+By default, rubocop shows the result in the "progress" format.
+Formatters allow you to see the results in different ways.
+Lets demonstrate the use one such formmater.

 Choosing the offenses format gives output grouped in categories like the following.

-For example, "Style/TrailingWhitespace" is a **style** cop referring to a specific rule around **Trailing Whitespace**.
+For example, "Style/SingleSpaceBeforeFirstArg" is a **style** cop referring to a specific rule around **the number of spaces that appear after a function name and the first parameter**.

 -